-Yale ALERT can reach students, faculty, and staff with time-sensitive information during unforeseen events or emergencies using voice, email, and/or text messaging.
+Yale ALERT can reach students, faculty, staff and members of the New Haven community, with time-sensitive information during unforeseen events or emergencies using voice, email, and/or text messaging.
 The University will use emergency contact numbers that have been registered with Yale.
 The Yale Alert system and all methods of emergency communications are tested community-wide four times per year.

 Remember to review and update your information every fall!